 Trying something new for the first time can be riddled with fear and uncertainty.
 His tends to be the case with most new things we experience.
 However, this does not have to be the case all the time.
 Informing yourself on what to do can certainly make the difference.
 When it comes to exercising, calisthenics can be a fun way to get started with physical training.
 But how should you get started?
 In this article we will be looking at several calisthenics exercises and how to perform them.
 These are all recommended for those just starting out so feel free to continue reading and include them in your workouts!

 One of the most basic calisthenics exercises is doing pull-ups.
 Due to the simplicity of this exercise it can be done almost anywhere.
 To do a set of pull-ups, simply find a pull-up bar or support structure where you are able to lift your body from the ground using your arms.
 First, hang from a bar with both arms, then lift your body up to the point that your head reaches the bar and the lower yourself.
 Repeat for 15 times to complete a single set.
-Doing pull-ups helps you to build biceps, lats and back muscles, which makes it an ideal calisthenics exercise to start out with.
+Doing pull-ups helps you to build biceps, lats and back muscles (see also our article about pull-up muscle), which makes it an ideal calisthenics exercise to start out with.

 A variation of the pull-up exercise is including the usage of pull-up bands.
 Doing pull-ups does a lot for improving your upper-body strength but for some it may be too challenging at first glance.
 That’s why it’s suggested to do assisted pull-ups by making use of bands.
 So how do you do it?
 Start by making a loop with the band over the bar and make sure it is tight.
 Then, place your foot in the band and start with a regular set of pull-ups.
 Once you are done make sure you step out of the band safely – we don’t want you to get hurt!